microsoft/ignite-learning-paths-training-aiml/aiml30/demosetup.md

  <img src="https://camo.githubusercontent.com/9285dd3998997a0835869065bb15e5d500475034/687474703a2f2f617a7572656465706c6f792e6e65742f6465706c6f79627574746f6e2e706e67" data-canonical-src="http://azuredeploy.net/deploybutton.png" style="max-width:100%;">
 </a>

+> Once created please upgrade your Azure Machine Learning resource to the enterprise edition for this session.
+You should see an 'Upgrade' button to complete this action.
+This is currently in preview, however the pricing structure is described [here](https://azure.microsoft.com/en-us/pricing/details/machine-learning/)

 ## Create Additional Resources Needed
 Once you have created the base Azure Machine Learning Service Workspace we need to add additional compute resources.
 ### Create Compute Targets